ameyenn/planck/README.md

 I am not  physics person so units can be confusing and the entire area is fraut with terminiology, the units are in SI.

+Note: the plot is in a separate pdf, markdown for some reason refused point blank to include it, could not work out why!